 A. Class III Offenses:

-1. Each Company Discipline Officer shall prepare a Mast List containing the names of all cadets who have been placed on report for Class III Offenses.
-It shall be the responsibility of the cadet whose name appears on this Mast List to report to the Company Mast Board at the time and place indicated if he/she wishes to deny the charges listed on the Mast List.
-If a cadet does not wish to appear before the Mast Board, he/she must email the company Discipline Officer or Company Officer that he/she wishes to plead "guilty."
-The cadet shall sign an extra duty contract (on the google drive) and deliver it to his/her company Discipline Officer.
-Write “guilty” in the remarks section of the pink copy of the Mast Report and deliver it to the Company Discipline Officer before the Mast.
-In addition, the cadet shall sign an extra duty contract when he/she deliver it to the Company discipline officer.
-Failure to appear before the Class III Mast Board or to properly notify the Discipline Officer will result in automatic assignment of the demerits listed in this manual for the offense charged.
-In addition, a mast report for offense 205-J-2-f (absence without authority from obligation through negligence) will be issued and addressed at the Commandant’s Mast Board (Class II Mast).
+1. Each Company Discipline Officer shall prepare a confidential mast list via MMA email cadets who have been placed on report for Class III Offenses.
+It shall be the responsibility of the cadet notified to report to the Company Mast Board at the time and place indicated If a cadet is pleading not guilty and has evidence to back up the claim, he or she shall provide clear and decisive documentation to the board the day of the mast hearing.
+The cadet shall sign a contract notification for awarded demerits and restriction with a breach in restriction resulting in a Class II.
+Failure to appear before the Class III Mast Board or to properly notify the Discipline Officer will result in automatic assignment of the demerits and restriction listed in this manual for the offense charged.
+In addition, a mast report for offense 205-J-2-f-h (absence without authority from obligation through negligence) will be issued and addressed at the Commandant’s Mast Board (Class II Mast).

 2. After concluding any oral and/or written statement, the cadet on report will withdraw from the room while the Board deliberates her/his case.
 The Board will follow the schedule of punishments for Class III Offenses.